Advocacy

 Please note: Since we are a mental health organization, in order to use our advocacy services, you may be required to provide us information pertaining to your mental health.
 Our staff is friendly, and they will keep your information confidential.
 We are also mandated to provide assistance to people living in Vancouver, Burnaby, and New Westminster, or people who are already reliant on services in Vancouver.
 If you live outside of this area, please seek assistance through services which are located in your municipality.

-Our tax clinic is available again this year for simple tax return filings for low-income, homeless, and/or marginally housed individuals.
+In March and April, we offer a free tax clinic for simple tax return filings for low-income, homeless, and/or marginally housed individuals.
 Our team can help you with previous tax years and if you don’t have all of your tax slips, we can assist you with retrieving them!

 How it works: